3.7 Examinations and Examination Boards

 (iv) A statement that any exceptional personal circumstances which may have adversely affected their academic performance must be reported to the appropriate Examination Board(s) prior to the meeting of the Examination Boards.

-2. Institutes shall be responsible for preparing examination papers and assessments with the approval of the external examiner(s) concerned and ensuring that examination papers are submitted to the University by the required deadlines.
+2. Faculties shall be responsible for preparing examination papers and assessments with the approval of the external examiner(s) concerned and ensuring that examination papers are submitted to the University by the required deadlines.

 3. The University shall make reasonable adjustments for candidates with particular needs, in compliance with the requirements of prevailing legislation and subject to approval by the Student Support Committee and Academic Board.